Color Blindness Simulator: Protanopia, Deuteranopia & WCAG Checker

 Deuteranopia

 Affects the perception of green light.
-The most common form of color blindness.
+The most common form of color blindness, impacting about 1.2% of males.

 Tritanopia